Quantum algorithm for calculation of transition amplitudes in hybrid tensor networks: Conclusion

-\section{conclusion}
+\section{Conclusion}

-In this paper, we proposed a method to calculate transition amplitudes using the hybrid tensor network.
-When the approach is applied to the calculations of transition amplitudes naively, the contracted operators become non-Hermitian, and the number of terms to be measured increases exponentially.
-We proposed a method to obtain the expectation value without increasing the number of terms exponentially by using the singular value decomposition and the Hadamard test.
-We remark that our theory can be easily generalized to the cases with a mixture of classical and quantum tensors called quantum-classical and classical-quantum tree-tensor networks, and those with deeper tree structures.
-We also note that we can easily extend the scenario to the case where the measured operator $O$ is a tensor product of non-Hermitian operators by using the SVD contraction method.
+We proposed a method to calculate transition amplitudes using a hybrid tensor network.
+When the hybrid tensor network approach is naively applied to the transition amplitude calculation, the contracted operators become non-Hermitian, and the number of terms to be measured increases exponentially.
+Our method obtains the expectation value without increasing the number of terms exponentially by using singular value decomposition and a Hadamard test.
+Our theory can be easily generalized to cases with a mixture of classical and quantum tensors called quantum-classical and classical-quantum tree-tensor networks, and those with deeper tree structures.
+Moreover, we can easily extend the scenario to the case where the measured operator $O$ is a tensor product of non-Hermitian operators by using the SVD contraction method.
 This study significantly expands the applicability of the hybrid tensor network.

 Future work includes the application of our method to algorithms related to hybrid tensor networks.
-For example, Deep VQE \cite{Fujii2020-xc,Mizuta2021-pw}, which is a large-scale computational algorithm for NISQ devices based on the divide and conquer method, can be treated in the framework of hybrid tensor networks in theory.
+For example, Deep VQE, \cite{Fujii2020-xc,Mizuta2021-pw}, which is a large-scale computational algorithm for NISQ devices based on the divide and conquer method, can be treated in the framework of hybrid tensor networks in theory.
 By applying the proposed method to such algorithms, we can extend the range of applications to various large-scale quantum algorithms.